Codeinwp/tweet-old-post/readme.md

 ## Changelog ##
+### 8.3.2 - 2019-05-27  ###

+* Fix: Log would some times show the wrong status message for the share
+* Change: Use button to show app credential fields on new installs

 ### 8.3.1 - 2019-05-24  ###

 * Fix: Use wp_remote_request functions in favor of guzzle which was causing issues on some websites